Analysis | Amy Coney Barrett’s 2017 confirmation hearing, analyzed

 Barrett’s views on Supreme Court precedent and Roe v.
 Wade

-Democrats at the hearing sought to press Barrett on the role that Supreme Court precedent would play in her decisions — particularly on the landmark abortion case Roe v.
+Democrats at the hearing sought to press Barrett on the role Supreme Court precedent would play in her decisions — particularly on the landmark abortion case Roe v.
 Wade.
-And she repeatedly returned to the idea that it was binding for judges on the kinds of lower courts to which she was being nominated at the time.
+She repeatedly returned to the idea that it was binding for judges on the kinds of lower courts to which she was being nominated at the time.

 But implicit in her arguments were that such things might be reviewable by the court she’s now nominated to, the Supreme Court.